Ben-PW/Spotlight2/README.md

      AND p_obs_nonspotlit = 0.20;
    ")
 ```
 The variables `dataset` and `replicate_id` are therefore required to properly query network results, with `NodeID` also being required for node level results.
-It is recommended that as much data preparation be done within the query, to minimise computational demand once the dataframe is loaded.
+It is recommended that, for large simulation runs, as much data preparation be done within the query, to minimise computational demand once the dataframe is loaded.
 ```R
 # Example case of querying node level centrality differences
 node_results_df <- DBI::dbGetQuery (con, "